DalenRicks/CpE-4953-Embedded-Systems/final_project/README.md

 There are defined functions in `subscriber.c` that you can modify prior to deploying the code.

+### `MORSE_ENABLE`

+This will enable the function that blinks the on-board led on the MilkV Duo.
+Since the fastest the LED can blink is a 2 second period, so long messages can take a while to blink.
+You have the option to diable the blinking to save time.
+Regardless of the state of `MORSE_ENABLE` the translated morse messages will be printed to the terminal.

+### `START_UP_MESSAGE_ENABLE`

+This is a boolean macro that will test the OLED and BMP280 i2c communication by collecting information from the sensor and printing it to the display on start up.
+This feature is promarially for debugging, so once set up has comcluded it can be disabled.
+The default falue is ***false***.

 ### `FONT_SIZE`

 Font size will change the size of the letters printed on the OLED display.
 The default value is ***0***.